OptimalDesignLab/optimaldesignlab-wiki/en/pages/pdesolver/airfoil_mesh.md

 7. Convert to Pumi format

-In a shell with envionrment set up to use SimModeler:
+In a shell with environment set up to use SimModeler:
 ```
     - convert meshname.smd meshname.sms meshname.smb
 ```